Identifying the True

-In the near future, God willing, we will be publishing on our site, one section at a time, Victor’s story of what the Lord has done for him.
+We have begun publishing, one section at a time, Victor’s story of what the Lord has done for him.
 In recounting the path of truth along which the Lord has brought him, with the specific things the Lord has told and shown him and all the consequential happenings for himself and many others, wherein all of God’s words have been proven true, there is incontrovertible proof that Jesus Christ reigns supreme and is doing a great work among us.
 This is the reality of God, and not mere religion.

 In these last days God has raised up that prophet like unto Moses, Victor Hafichuk, with whom I am sent in the Name and power of Jesus Christ to liberate the captives: